Free Shipping on orders over $20

 The track

-The beginning of this track is on the Peninsula Development Rd (PDR), just north of Laura on the left about 100m past the Rinyirru (Lakefield) National Park turnoff.
+The beginning of this track is on the Peninsula Development Road (PDR), just north of Laura on the left about 100m past the Rinyirru (Lakefield) National Park (CYPAL) turnoff.
 A large sign for Jowalbinna marks the turn.

 The first 32km of the track is easy going until you get to the Jowalbinna turnoff.
 About three quarters of the way to Jowalbinna you cross the Little Laura River, which is a shallow, rocky-bottomed ford.

-The Old Coach Road is now the most difficult track on the Cape.
-It’s definitely not for the inexperienced, but a very competent four wheel-driver with a very capable vehicle fitted with a winch and at least one difflock.
-Don’t go it alone – you'll need a spotter to guide you over massive, steep, eroded, tyre-blocking ascents and once over the range, descents.
+The Old Coach Road is now the most difficult track on the Cape York Peninsula.
+It’s definitely not for the inexperienced, but for a very competent four wheel-driver with a very capable vehicle fitted with a winch and at least one diff lock.
+Don’t go it alone — you'll need a spotter to guide you over massive, steep, eroded, tyre-blocking ascents and once over the range, similarly challenging descents.

-This is a track with a real risk of panel damage or rollover, so make sure you have a satphone or a PLB.
-The ability to pick the right line and an appreciation of subtle throttle pressure is critical and concentration is demanded 100% of the time.
+This is a track with a real risk of panel damage or rollover, so make sure you have a satellite phone or personal locator beacon (PLB).
+The ability to pick the right line and an appreciation of subtle throttle pressure is critical and concentration is demanded 100 per cent of the time.
 It’s relentless, with one obstacle immediately followed by another, and once you reach the top, the track winds between fallen trees.
-It’s 56km of hard going, and will take you at least seven hours.
+It’s 56km of hard going, and this section of the route will take you at least seven hours.

 There are signs that keep you on the right track towards Maytown if you are coming from the north.
 There isn’t as much help if you do this track from the south.